 The Parish Council at their meetings discuss a variety of issues that affect the community.
-The agenda is published on this website and the Council’s noticeboards around the village, usually eight days in advance.
+The agenda is published on this website and the Council’s noticeboards around the village, by the Wednesday preceding the meeting.

 - All public meetings of the Parish Council give an opportunity for members of the public to speak.
 There are two public sessions, listed on the agenda, when the Chairman will invite the public for comments or questions.

 - Both these sessions last a maximum of 20 minutes each.
 With individuals having a maximum of five minutes each.

 - A question asked during a public session will not generate debate by the Councillors or an immediate response.
 The Chairman may direct that a response to a question be referred to a Councillor or the Clerk for a written or oral response at a later date.